The wrong type of glass can put operators at risk and cost businesses money.

 Laminated glass provides up to 10 times the penetration resistance of conventional tempered glass.

 Additionally, glass cutters are made useless due to the plastic interlayer that prevents the two or more layers of glass from being cut.

-While laminated glass is not always impenetrable, it can protect your commercial vehicle and its content for minutes – long enough to deter most thieves.
+While custom laminated glass is not always impenetrable, it can protect your commercial vehicle and its content for minutes – long enough to deter most thieves.

 Even if a portion of the laminated glass is broken, the plastic interlayer holds the shattered glass together to further impede a burglar’s access to the vehicle and its contents.

 Tempered glass, on the other hand, shatters instantly under high levels of impact energy leaving few pieces of glass in the frame.